BarelyMiSSeD/minqlx-plugins/README.md

 //set to an amount of minutes a player is allowed to remain in spectate (while not in the queue) before the server will<br>
 // kick the player to make room for people who want to play. (valid values are greater than "0" and less than "9999")<br>
 set qlx_queueMaxSpecTime "9999"<br>
+// The amount of time in NO_COUNTDOWN_TEAM_GAMES it will give when teams are detected<br>
+//  as uneven before putting a player in spectate<br>
+set qlx_queueCheckTeamsDelay "5"<br>
+// Enable the fix the sarge player bug to execute at the start of a game<br>
+//  This will wait 2 seconds after the start of the game and set everyone's player model to the model being reported by<br>
+//   the server.
+It will not change what the player has set unless the server did not correctly receive the<br>
+//   player model information on player connect.
+This is an attempt to fix any occurrence of a player showing up as<br>
+//   the Sarge character of brown color, appearing like they are not on a team.
+(0=disable, 1=enable)<br>
+set qlx_queueResetPlayerModels "0"<br>
+// Enable to shuffle teams whenever the map changes, even if the same map is loaded again, or when a game is aborted<br>
+// (0=disable, 1=enable) (enabling not recommended if server is set to auto balance teams)<br>
+set qlx_queueShuffleOnMapChange "0"<br>
+// If shuffle on map change is enabled, sets the amount of time to wait before shuffling teams<br>
+// (must have qlx_queueShuffleOnMapChange enabled to work and a min of 10 and max of 30 seconds is required)<br>
+set qlx_queueShuffleTime "10"<br>
+// If shuffle on map change is enabled, displays a message to players counting down to the shuffle<br>
+// (0=disable, 1=center print every second, 2=center print every 5 seconds,<br>
+//    3=chat message every second, 4=chat message every 5 seconds)<br>
+set qlx_queueShuffleMessage "2"<br>
+// This will enable/disable the labeling of spectators with their spec/queue status (0=disable, 1=enable)<br>
+set qlx_queueShowQPosition""1"<br>
+// Chose the style of character surrounding the spec/queue label (default is brackets [] , ex.
+[1] )<br>
+// Start counting at 0 and chose the character position from the POSITION_LABEL list, so {} would be 2.<br>
+// POSITION_LABEL = ("[]", "()", "{}", "  ") 0=[], 1=(), 2={}, 3=SpaceSpace<br>
+// You can add to or edit the list below, there must be a leading and trailing character surrounded by quotes.<br>
+set qlx_queuePositionLabel "0"<br>

 <b>Commands:</b><br>
 !q or !queue: displays the players currently in the queue<br>